 Abnormal clotting of your blood occurs for two main reasons:

 Platelets can be low because of poor bone marrow production (platelets are manufactured in your bone marrow).
 This can be seen if you have bone metastases (when your tumor has spread to the bones) or because of consumption of your platelets and clotting factors by a process known as DIC or disseminated intravascular coagulation.

 Your liver requires vitamin K for production of your clotting factors.
 Low levels can occur if your nutritional intake is poor, but your doctor may offer you supplements to help improve your symptoms.
 If you have secondary tumors in your liver, it can interfere with the manufacture of your clotting factors directly as well.

-Both these scenarios occur in the latter stages of the disease.
+Both these scenarios usually occur in the latter stages of the disease.

-This is a pigment that is most commonly seen around your nipples or in your arm pits.
+In acanthosis nigicans, a pigment deposits in your skin and is most commonly seen around the nipples or arm pits.

-It can occur in non-cancerous conditions too such as the hormone conditions diabetes and hypothyroidism as well as in obesity.
+It can also occur in non-cancerous conditions such as the hormone conditions diabetes and hypothyroidism as well as in obesity and other cancers.